MBA Cyber Security

 Studying online with Walbrook is designed to be flexible and engaging, giving you access to everything you need to succeed:

-Full-time students start a new module each month, so while you’re beginning your learning in one module, you’ll be preparing for assessment in the other.
-This staggered approach keeps your workload balanced and helps you focus without overload.
+You'll start a new 8-week module each month, so while you’re beginning your learning in one module, you’ll be preparing for assessment in the other.

 Your self-study will include: